jdmarsh260/ygr-scraper/README.md

 This is an example of one of the more basic ones that still functions as intended.

+When asked for the specific URL, enter: https://www.yellowgreenred.com/?m=202411.

-NOTE: If you are experiencing browser-realted errors, try switching to Chrome or Firefox.
+Also, if you are experiencing browser-realted errors, try switching to Chrome or Firefox.